ZeynepKumralbas/CtrlHackDelete/README.md

 - 👥 Small friend groups looking for fun, short multiplayer sessions
 - 💻 Indie game lovers interested in creative mechanics
 - 🔞 Recommended for ages 13 and up
--->

-## 🎮 Game Description
-**CTRL HACK DELETE** is a multiplayer stealth and deduction game for 2 to 5 players, where humans disguise themselves as robots to sneak through a machine-controlled world, while one of them, the Watcher, hunts them down before they erase the system.

-👤 **Humans**:
-- Mimic robotic behaviors
-- Blend in among NPC robots
-- Complete data-wipe tasks by deleting sensitive information previously uploaded by real robots
-- Unlock temporary abilities to block The Watcher by progressing through objectives
-- Reach the Core without being caught
-- Execute the final command: CTRL.
-HACK.
-DELETE.

-🔎 **Watcher**:
-- A human who has turned to the dark side
-- Observe all players carefully
-- Use your knowledge of human behavior to catch the human imposters
-- Detect and expose the imposters before they reach the Core
-- Be quick!
-The more data is erased, the weaker the system becomes...

-## 📖 Game Story
-In a dark future ruled by artificial intelligence, nearly all humans are gone.
-The machines have taken everything, not with fire, but with understanding.
-They gather data: memories, behaviors, voices, habits, emotions.
-They don't just control humans.
-They study them.

-And deep inside the Core, that data is stored, training the system to manipulate, predict, and dominate whatever remains of humanity.

-But hope remains.
-A small resistance has survived and their plan is simple but risky: act like a robot and sneak into the heart of the system.

-Your goal is clear: Erase the data.
-Reach the **Core** and shut down the system by issuing the command that could end the machine rule:
-**CTRL.
-HACK.
-DELETE.**

-But someone is watching.
-The Watcher, once human, now loyal to the system, patrols the area, analyzing every move.
-One wrong move... and your cover is blown.

-This isn’t just stealth.
-This is a **Reverse Turing Test:**
-Can a robot find a human… hidden among its own?

-Will you blend in well enough to survive?
-Or spot the intruders before it’s too late?

-## 🧩 Game Features
-- 🧍‍♂️ 3D isometric camera
-- 🎮 Multiplayer for 2 to 5 players
-- 🕹️ Asymmetric roles: Humans vs Watcher
-- 🧠 Social deduction with stealth mechanics
-- 🤖 Reverse Turing Test concept

-## 🎯 Target Audience
-- 🎭 Fans of stealth and social deduction games like *Among Us*, *West Hunt*, *SpyParty*, or *Project Winter*
-- 👀 Players who enjoy watching and analyzing others' behavior
-- 🧠 Gamers who like outsmarting friends with clever tricks
-- 👥 Small friend groups looking for fun, short multiplayer sessions
-- 💻 Indie game lovers interested in creative mechanics
-- 🔞 Recommended for ages 13 and up

 ## 🗃️ Product Backlog
 [Trello](https://trello.com/invite/b/68582bb91c557a8922e77594/ATTIdcd19b358bfb2d774811755d1cf56501AEFE1FCE/yzta-bootcamp)